Henrik Larsson

 Challenge yourself and step out of your comfort zone

-Test and try things out
+Experiment and try new things

-Be humble and learn from others
+Stay humble and learn from others